 Thrive uses a unique assessment and tracking tool that screens and analyses all children in terms of their social and emotional development.
-Westbourne Academy and Rushmere Hall Primary will partner to share their learning on implementing and using THRIVE to support the emotional wellbeing and resilience of students, improving engagement in learning and reducing poor learning behaviours in school.
+Westbourne Academy offer a support package to help embed Thrive in your setting.

 The Medical Needs in Schools Hub

-The Raedwald Trust will lead the Medical Needs in Schools Hub, this approach supports schools to use individual health plans and technology in the delivery of education programmes for children with medical and mental health needs.
+The Raedwald Trust leads the Medical Needs in Schools Hub, supporting settings to use individual health plans and technology in the delivery of education programmes for children with medical and mental health needs.

 The Trauma Informed Schools Supervision Hub

-Being emotionally available for children and families can be emotionally exhausting – through this hub Castle Hill Primary will support other schools to develop and implement supervision for staff.
+Being emotionally available for children and families can be emotionally exhausting – Castle Hill Primary supports other schools and settings to develop and implement supervision for staff.
 Castle Hill Primary is a designated Trauma Informed and Mentally Healthy School, and are accredited by the British Psychology Service for supervision.

-Highfield Nursery School and Rainbow Bright Pre-School will be partnering to support early years settings to develop resilience in children, using the Highfield Resilience Tracker to assess and track children’s resilience, alongside implementing approaches to improve early years emotional learning and social resilience.
-For more information about READ HAPPI – Free funded IOA Early Years Project.
-For more details click here
+Highfield Nursery School offers support to early years settings to develop resilience in children, using the Highfield Resilience Tracker to assess and track children’s resilience, alongside a programme of early emotional literacy designed for children and their parents.

 33 Schools in Ipswich and 10 in Felixstowe have participated in SWERL—”Supporting Wellbeing and Emotional Resilience in Learning” over the last 3 years.
 This whole school approach and the associated funding has given IOA schools a unique opportunity to trial a very broad range of approaches.
-Dale Hall and Cliff Lane schools will take a lead in sharing learning and showcasing best practice, and providing support to other settings.
+Dale Hall and Cliff Lane schools lead in sharing learning and showcasing best practice, and providing support to other settings.